Asabeneh/30-Days-Of-Python/readme.md

 - 3 / 2 is 1.5
 - 3 ** 2 is the same as 3 * 3

-In python we have the following additional operations:
+In python, we have the following additional operations:

 - 3 % 2 = 1 => which means finding the remainder
 - 3 // 2 = 1 => which means removing the remainder